Searching and Finding

 Searching means looking through a set of cards, typically to select one or more cards from that group for a purpose.
 Finding a card is selecting a card or cards from that set.

-If an effect specifies that a player would find or search for a card without defined characteristics (simply stated as "a card"), a card must be chosen if there is at least one legal choice.
+If an effect instructs a player to find or search for a card without defined characteristics (stated as "a card"), a card must be chosen if there is at least one legal choice.
 Players cannot fail to find a card in this case.

 Some effects may ask a player to move or put a card from one zone or set of cards to another.
 This action requires that a player search for a card with the matching or required characteristics to proceed with moving that card.
-If a card has no characteristic, such as face-down cards or cards in private zones, it cannot be a legal target for any characteristic-defined searches.
+If a card has no characteristic, such as face-down cards or cards in private zones, it cannot be a legal target for any search that requires a specific characteristic.

 Last updated